-John's experience covers a wide array of such cases, including disputes arising from cargo loss, commodities trading, international fraud, international sales contracts, marine and inland marine insurance, reinsurance, the arrest and attachment of ships, bank funds and other property, charter party disputes, federal bankruptcy and foreign liquidation proceedings, vessel sales, maritime criminal proceedings against ship owners and seafarers, and the defense of serious personal injury and death cases.
+John's experience covers a wide array of cases, including disputes arising from cargo loss, commodities trading, international fraud, international sales contracts, marine and inland marine insurance, reinsurance, the arrest and attachment of ships, bank funds and other property, charter party disputes, federal bankruptcy and foreign liquidation proceedings, vessel sales, maritime criminal proceedings against ship owners and seafarers, and the defense of serious personal injury and death cases.
 John also has handled the investigation and litigation of major marine casualties, including collisions, sinkings, fires and strandings.
 He has advised ship owners, managers, charterers, hull and liability insurers, cargo insurers and P&I Clubs.
-John has also represented major film companies in marine cases, and has advised major shipping, commodities trading and food companies in a variety of litigation and transactional matters.
+John has also represented major film companies in marine cases and has advised major shipping, commodities trading and food companies in a variety of litigation and transactional matters.

-- State of New York
+- New York

-- United States District Courts for the Southern and Eastern Districts of New York
+- US District Courts for the Southern and Eastern Districts of New York

-- United States Court of Appeals for the Fifth Circuit
+- US Courts of Appeals for the Second, Third, Fifth and Eleventh Circuits

 - Supreme Court of the United States

-- Vermont Law School, Juris Doctor, 1980
+- J.D., Vermont Law School, 1980

 - B.A., with honors, University of Vermont, 1976